 3. Overhead Press

-Health & Injuries: “Our shoulders and arms are far more crucial to our running than most people understand,” says Tooley.
+Pause, then slowly lower hips back down: “Our Lower weights back to shoulders are far more crucial to our running than most people understand,” says Tooley.
 A strong upper body increases your ability to maintain posture and keep propelling yourself forward when you’re tired—as you slow, pumping your arms harder can actually help you move faster.
 “Focusing on our ability to pull and press with force helps build that upper-body strength for when we’re under stress,” he says.

 - Start with dumbbells racked at shoulders, palms facing each other.
 Press the dumbbells overhead until arms are straight, standing tall throughout.